Restoring Your WordPress Website After It Got Hacked

 Once you know which files have been corrupted or infected, the final step in restoring your WordPress website is removing the affected files.

 In some cases, you will need to update your entire WordPress installation.
 This process is more straightforward than it sounds.

 In your WordPress admin dashboard, go to “Updates.”
 You will notice the current version of WordPress installed on your site.
 Below that is a button to “Re-Install WordPress.”
 That will re-install the most recent version of WordPress on your website.

 Replacing Infected Themes and Plugins

 The final step in restoring your WordPress website is to replace infected themes and plugins with new fresh copies as well.
 Let’s start with your WordPress theme.
 You should always have at least two WordPress themes installed, your active theme, and a backup theme.

-To replace your plugins, you must first deactivate and delete any exiting plugin from your WordPress site.
+To replace your plugins, you must first deactivate and delete any existing plugin from your WordPress site.
 Once you have done that, you can download and activate fresh copies of each plugin.